Everything You Need To Know About the Castro Street Fair

 The Castro Street Fair is also a huge showcase of the creative talent in the Castro District and the larger LGBTQ community of the Bay Area.
 There will be hundreds of different artisan stalls where you can purchase unique gift items for friends and family.
 From the inspirational printed hoodies and T-shirts of the Stay Up Movement to the LGBTQ-themed pop art illustrations of local California artist Gabriel Garbow, a wide range of one-of-a-kind and uniquely San Francisco items will be on display.

 Over in the food court, sample the innovative flavors of favorite local eateries and food producers.
-From the hearty satisfaction of Aunt Betty’s Gourmet Corn Dogs, a staple of the Northern California festival scene, to the Asian flavors of Meyer’s Fine Foods, a favorite of local farmer’s markets, you'll have many delicious options to choose from when you get the munchies.
+From the hearty satisfaction of Aunt Betty’s Gourmet Corn Dogs, a staple of the Northern California festival scene, to the flavors of favorite local farmer’s markets, you'll have many delicious options to choose from when you get the munchies.

 Do Good in the Neighborhood

-The Castro Street Fair is a charitable organization powered by over 20 local non-profit beneficiaries that provide essential services to the Castro and surrounding communities.
-The funds gained from the fair—a $10 donation is suggested—also go to maintaining the huge rainbow-colored flag that reigns supreme over Harvey Milk Plaza and serves as a source of pride for the LGBTQ community worldwide.
+The Castro Street Fair is a charitable organization powered by 16 local non-profit beneficiaries that provide essential services to the Castro and surrounding communities.
+The funds gained from the fair—a $5 or $10 donation is suggested—also go to maintaining the huge rainbow-colored flag that reigns supreme over Harvey Milk Plaza and serves as a source of pride for the LGBTQ community worldwide.
+Since 1998, the Fair has given nearly $1.5 million back to its community beneficiaries.

 Check out the Castro Street Fair official website for more info.